ryanabrego/PI-Adapter-OPC-UA-Docs/V1/Introduction to OSIsoft Adapter for OPC UA/Introduction to OSIsoft Adapter for OPC UA.md

 ---
-uid: IntroductionToEdgeAdapterforOPCUA
+uid: IntroductionToOSIsoftAdapterforOPCUA
 ---

-# Introduction to Edge Adapter for OPC UA
+# Introduction to OSIsoft Adapter for OPC UA